ACMA REACH OUT SUPPORT PROCESS

 These clients may not be fully ready to engage in the career exploration process (Del Corso, 2015).

 Unanticipated career transitions often evoke an emotional grieving process–– disbelief, anger, yearning, depression, and acceptance (Kubler-Ross & Kessler, 2014).
-Each stage in the emotional process requires a different response on the part of the career counselor.
+Each stage in the emotional process requires a different response on the part of the career counsellor.
 There is a process in which people must feel: 1) concerned about finding a new job and making the transition, 2) re-establish a sense of control about their choices, 3) be curious about how to adapt their skills and work experience for a new job and 4) re-establish a sense of confidence and safety moving forward.
-Career counselors may unintentionally, fast forward to addressing career curiosity concerns (providing a wide array of various assessments), before the client is emotionally prepared to engage in the process.
+Career counsellors may unintentionally, fast forward to addressing career curiosity concerns (providing a wide array of various assessments), before the client is emotionally prepared to engage in the process.
 In other words, resistance may occur when clients are still in disbelief, shock, anger, or sadness over the loss of their previous job.
 Focusing on what they can now transition to without addressing the emotional impact, is the equivalent to suggesting possibilities for a new pet immediately after an individual’s pet has just died.

 Here are some tips on how to help clients manage their emotions and work through processing what they have experienced by using a “Trip to Key West” metaphor: